piquet8/rt2_assignment1/README.md

 ```
   ros2 run ros1_bridge dynamic_bridge
 ```
-6. Finally in a a new terminal insert:
+6. Finally in a new terminal insert:
 ```
 source ros2.sh
 ```